 Wehner served in the last three Republican administrations, including as Deputy Director of Speechwriting and later Director of the Office of Strategic Initiatives for President George W. Bush.

 Wehner is author of City of Man: Religion and Politics in a New Era (co-authored with Michael J. Gerson) and Wealth and Justice: The Morality of Democratic Capitalism (co-authored with Arthur C. Brooks).
-His forthcoming book for HarperCollins, The Death of Politics: How to Heal Our Frayed Republic After Trump, will be published in June 2019.
+His forthcoming book for HarperCollins, The Death of Politics: How to Heal Our Frayed Republic After Trump.